roboplc/snmp2/README.md

   AES192-CFB, AES256-CFB.
 Additional/different AES modes are not supported and
   may require patching the crate.

+Note: DES legacy encryption may be disabled in openssl by default or even not supported at all.
+Refer to the library documentation how to enable it.

 ## Example

 Authentication: SHA1, encryption: AES128-CFB